A fast algorithm for solving the lasso problem exactly without homotopy using differential inclusions: Dynamics of the slow system

 The evolution rule~\eqref{eq:identity_dd} describes how the descent direction $\bd(\bpo;t,\bb)$ evolves \emph{locally} in $\Delta > 0$ along the line $\bpo + \Delta\bd(\bpo;t,\bb)$.
 This evolution is local because it holds on some possibly finite interval $\Delta \in [0,\Delta_{*}(\bpo;t,\bb))$, with $\Delta_{*}(\bpo;t,\bb)$ given by~\eqref{eq:descent_max_time}.
-This behavior, a consequence of the minimal selection principle, fundamentally characterizes the dynamics of the slow system~\eqref{eq:bp_slow_ode}.
-It also appears as the main obstacle for computing the slow solution.

-Here, we show that this behavior is no obstacle as it appears: Locally, the slow system evolves as that of its non-projected counterpart, in the sense that
+Here, we use this evolution rule to show that the slow system evolves as that of its non-projected counterpart, in the sense that

-Its local solution can therefore be computed explicitly, as the following Theorem makes precise.
+Its local solution can therefore be computed explicitly, as the following Theorem makes precise:

 \begin{thm} Let $t \geqslant 0$ and $\bpo \in \dom \partial_{\bp} V(\cdot;t,\bb)$.
 The slow system~\eqref{eq:bp_slow_ode} with initial value $\bp(0) = \bpo$ coincides with the initial value problem

 on $\tau \in [0,\tau_{*}(\bpo;t,\bb))$, where